Equipment Equipment — Do I Need a Pool Vacuum? Complete Equipment Guide 2026

 Pool Size and Configuration

-Larger pools (over 15,000 gallons) or pools with complex shapes, steps, and benches are nearly impossible to maintain properly without vacuum assistance.
+Larger pools (over 15,000 gallons) or pools with complex shapes, steps, and benches are very difficult to maintain efficiently without vacuum assistance.
 The physical effort required for manual cleaning becomes impractical, and missed areas lead to water quality issues.

 When You Definitely Need a Pool Vacuum